-On their return from Italy Anne and Maureen self isolated for two weeks.
+On their return from filming for the Nolans Go Cruising, Anne and Maureen self isolated for two weeks.
 Maureen starred with the rest of the Nolans on TV in the current series of "All Round To Mrs. Browns" aired in April.

 2020 was also to be a much publicised year for the Nolans, some of it in sadness.
 Linda had come to terms with her cancer diagnosis and explained that she was living with cancer and not dying from it.
 As the country went into the Covid lockdown the Sisters heard that a BBC record label were releasing a three disc compilation box set that would feature songs from their UK albums from 1978-1983.
 For the first time all six sisters would appear on the front cover of a general album release.
-As the sisters basked in the good news they were rocked when Anne told them that she had found a lump on her breast, twenty years after battling and beating cancer before - Anne was stunned to find that her cancer had returned.
-The cancer was stage three and agressive.
-The news was not good.
-Doctors told her that the cancer was a new type that they were not familiar with.
-Medics decided to attack the growth with everything available.
-Whilst doctors worked out a treatment plan for Anne, Linda heard following one of her regular scans that her cancer had spread to her liver.
-She was told that the cancer was small and that it could be treated.
+As the sisters basked in the good news they were rocked when Anne told them that she had found a lump on her breast, twenty years after battling and beating cancer before.

 In June several people gathered for a 'Socially Distanced' outdoor birthday celebration for Maureen.
 Family members sat in a circle in a nearby park with everyone two meters apart.
 Humour was evident when people began texting one one another.
 Maureen had moved into Anne's house to help with care and act as driver, while Linda moved into Denise's house for the same purpose.

-The release of the box set was announced for October 23rd 2020 - in time for Christmas.
-All the Sisters took part in filming a new show that will appear late in 2020.
-Filming for another major project is set to start in late October and will feature Anne, Linda, Maureen, Coleen and Denise.
+The release of the box set went ahead on October 23rd 2020 - in time for Christmas.
+All the Sisters took part in filming a new show for Quest red that aired in late 2020 - At Home With The Nolans was a four part series that gained high ratings.

 EASTER PANTOMIME 2020 - ST. HELENS